-Home and Community Supports cannot be provided in a school setting or be used in lieu of school services or other available day services.
+Home and Community Supports cannot be provided in a school setting or be used in lieu of school services.
 HCS is not available for individuals who receive Supported Living, Shared Supported Living, Supervised Living, or who live in any other type of staffed residence.
 HCS is not available to individuals who are in the hospital, an ICF/IID, nursing home or other type of rehabilitation facility that is billing Medicaid, Medicare, and/or private insurance.